Woodeh/movie-mania/README.md

 ---

-Enjoy searching and discovering movies with the Cinema-hub App!
+Enjoy searching and discovering movies with the Movie--mania App!
 If you have any questions or need assistance, please don't hesitate to contact me.